Best Equity Release Companies (Updated 2022)

 They provide their customers with flexible terms that allow you to borrow more based on your health and lifestyle choices, whether with a lump sum or drawdown equity release.

-More 2 Life equity release was established in 2008 and is known as the most prominent innovator in the lifetime mortgage market and is among the largest UK-based equity release companies.
+More 2 Life equity release was established in 2008 and is known as the most prominent innovator in the lifetime mortgage market and is among the largest UK-based equity release providers.

 The FCA fully authorises it, and it only deals with fully qualified, independent advisers.